queicherius/abc-environment/README.md

-**Careful: This package is no loger maintained.
+### :boom: Careful: This package is no longer maintained and is only here for historic reasons.
 This means you should very likely not use it.
-You have been warned.**
+You have been warned. :boom:

 ---